DavidBajus/experimentos/Helm/Harbor.md

-// The persistence is enabled by default and a default StorageClass
+#The persistence is enabled by default and a default StorageClass

-// is needed in the k8s cluster to provision volumes dynamically.
+#is needed in the k8s cluster to provision volumes dynamically.

-// Specify another StorageClass in the "storageClass" or set "existingClaim"
+#Specify another StorageClass in the "storageClass" or set "existingClaim"

-// if you already have existing persistent volumes to use
+#if you already have existing persistent volumes to use

 //

-// For storing images and charts, you can also use "azure", "gcs", "s3",
+#For storing images and charts, you can also use "azure", "gcs", "s3",

-// "swift" or "oss".
+#"swift" or "oss".
 Set it in the "imageChartStorage" section

 persistence:

   enabled: true

-  // Setting it to "keep" to avoid removing PVCs during a helm delete
+  #Setting it to "keep" to avoid removing PVCs during a helm delete

-  // operation.
+  #operation.
 Leaving it empty will delete PVCs after the chart deleted

-  // (this does not apply for PVCs that are created for internal database
+  #(this does not apply for PVCs that are created for internal database

-  // and redis components, i.e. they are never deleted automatically)
+  #and redis components, i.e. they are never deleted automatically)

   resourcePolicy: "keep"